-- The City believes the federal government should honor its commitment to the Asset Forfeiture Program.
-The program uses a portion of seized assets to reimburse local law enforcement agencies costs from partnering with federal agencies.
-The City believes this partnership is critical to federal law enforcement.
-However, local governments cannot afford to participate without financial reimbursement.
-The City is currently owed more than \$159,000 from cases going back nearly 10 years. - The City has concerns about federal immigration enforcement initiatives that require additional local enforcement without corresponding financial assistance.
-The City supports meaningful immigration reform with strong consideration and inclusion of local interests and impacts. - The City calls on the federal government to recognize local governments as key players in homeland security.
+- The City has concerns about federal law enforcement initiatives that require additional local enforcement without corresponding financial assistance. - The City calls on the federal government to recognize local governments as key players in homeland security.
 The City supports the First Responder initiative that would provide direct homeland security funding to local governments.
 The City supports efforts to ensure funds directed to states are filtered down to first responders and efforts to ensure funds for regional public safety interoperability, especially with regard to communications and information sharing. - The City supports maintaining smaller metropolitan areas such as Kansas City inclusion in the Urban Area Security Initiative. - While the City does not have specific programs providing care for those with mental health challenges and typically does not advocate for programs outside its scope of services, the lack of adequate mental heath treatment at the state and county level is creating an ever-growing unfunded mandate for local governments such as Olathe.
 In large part due to this gap, the City incurs significant cost in time and resources confronting this challenge.
 The City supports adequate federal funding to the appropriate levels of government as well as accountability for the use of those funds.